PrismarineJS/minecraft-data/doc/recipes.md

 The file is in JSON format.
 At the top level is a dictionary of quoted numerical item IDs.
 Each ID maps to a list of recipes.
-There may be multiple different recipes per item (same ID and meta).
+There may be multiple different recipes per item (same ID and metadata).
 The recipes may not be sorted.

 **Example:**